 Our laboratory maintains mosquito colonies that have been tested and are susceptible to the active ingredients in the products used by our District.
-These susceptible reference colonies are used as comparison when testing mosquitoes collected from the field, following resistance testing protocols from the Centers for Disease Control and Prevention (CDC).
+These susceptible reference colonies are used as comparison when testing mosquitoes collected from the field, following resistance testing protocols from the Centers for Disease Control and Prevention (CDC) and recommendations from the Mosquito and Vector Control Association of California (MVCAC) - Integrated Vector Management Committee.
+In 2014, 20 Culex populations from different locations in both Sacramento and Yolo Counties were tested for resistance against various pesticides.